ArfatulAsif/Competitive-Programming-TopicWise-Personal-Notes/DP/STRING DP/README.md

 String DP problems involve solving optimization problems related to string manipulation.
 These problems often require you to consider substrings, partitions, or subsequences of a given string, and can be approached efficiently using dynamic programming techniques.
 The general approach usually involves defining a **Bottom up** DP table where each cell represents a subproblem related to substrings or subsequences.

+## Almost all the STRING DP problems are solved using Bottom UP [Tabulation approach]

 ## General Approach

 For problems involving two strings `s1` and `s2`: